Chandra-Panta-Chhetri/technically-a-review/README.md

 ## Features

 - Sign up & login using Google account or by creating a regular account (email & password)
-- Create tech products for others to review
+- Create, edit, delete tech products
-- Review other's tech products
+- Review tech products once, edit or delete review
 - See reviews for all tech products
 - Search for tech products using the search bar (fuzzy searching) on the home
   - Fuzzy searching searches by finding tech products that match a pattern approximately (rather than exactly).